TIG welding anodized aluminum

 The inverter-based Dynasty 400 TIG welder uses Blue Lightning™ high frequency arc starter technology and refined arc starting routine, which deliver more consistent non-contact starts and greater reliability compared to traditional equipment.

-“Miller is by far the best to do anodized,” says Pedro Medina, G.G.
+“Miller is by far the best to weld anodized aluminum,” says Pedro Medina, G.G.
 Schmitt assistant plant manager.
 “You don’t take the chances to ruin a part.”

 The switch immediately reduced scrap rework by 6 to 8 percent for G.G.
 Schmitt — a payback that continues to increase as the welders become more familiar with the Dynasty 400 machines.
 The company is starting to see 10 to 11 percent less scrappage of the BDA aluminum associated with tungsten spitting and flare-ups.